How to Plan an Unforgettable California Honeymoon

 • Dina graduated from Columbia College, Columbia University and The Institute of Cul...

 With cliff-lined sandy beaches, stunning redwood trees and mountains galore, a California honeymoon offers epic scenery worthy of a Hollywood blockbuster.
-Rent a car and drive from Southern to Northern California, soaking up the views and experiencing top-notch shopping, museums, restaurants and wineries along the way.
-Here's everything you need to start planning the perfect California honeymoon.
+As one of the most iconic honeymoon destinations in the US, you'll want to rent a car and drive from Southern to Northern California, soaking up the views and experiencing top-notch shopping, museums, restaurants and wineries along the way.

 After days spent outside, newlyweds can dine at Michelin-starred restaurants, enjoy pampering spa treatments, see artistic masterpieces, visit wineries and stay at luxurious hotels.
 The balance of nature and culture makes for an indulgent, satisfying and romantic vacation.